strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Click **Save**.
 If you go back [_COLLECTION TYPES > Restaurants_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::restaurant.restaurant), you will see your restaurant listed in the entries.

-> 🥳  You have just created the first content entry with the `Restaurant` collection type you have previously built.

 #### Add Categories

 Navigate go to [_COLLECTION TYPES > Categories_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::category.category) in the left-hand menu, and click on **+ Add New Categories**.

 Type `French Food` in the **Name** field.
 Select `Biscotte Restaurant` on the right in the **Restaurant (0)** dropdown.

-> 🥳 You have just discovered a first way to connect the `Restaurant` and `Category` collection types.

 Click **Save**, go back to _COLLECTION TYPES > Categories_, then click again on **+ Add New Categories**.
 Type `Brunch` in the **Category** field, then click **Save**.